mlhartme/pommes/README.md

 simply cd into the already existing checkout, choosing `2` also creates the checkout.

 Technically, Pommes is a command line tool that maintains a database with project metadata.
 Pommes can:
-* index repositories (e.g. github or github) to populate the database
+* index storages (e.g. github or github) to populate the database
 * search the database by coordinates, dependencies, scm location, etc.
 * perform (bulk-) checkouts for all projects that match a query.